MakanAKaregar/RPR/README.md

 For more information about the RPR sensor, please check out our paper:

 Karegar, M.A., Kusche, J., Nievinski, F.G., Larson, K.M.
 (2022).
 Raspberry Pi Reflector (RPR): a Low-cost Water-level Monitoring System based on GNSS Interferometric Reflectometry, Water Resources Research (in press), https://doi.org/10.1029/2021WR031713

+#### Note: [RPR version 2.0.0](https://github.com/MakanAKaregar/RPR/tree/v2.0.0) is now available.
+The main improvements are the switch to the Raspberry Pi Zero which uses much lower power consumption and the adoption of the [u-blox MAX-M10S](https://gnss.store/products/elt0151) receiver which is easier to configure and work with compared to the Adafruit GPS FeatherWing.

 <p align=center>
 <img src="https://github.com/MakanAKaregar/RPR/blob/main/Figure2.png" width="600"/>